zxc916684603/ecs/intl.en-US/Security/Security groups/Modify security group rules.md

 Improper settings of security group rules may impose serious security risks.
 You can modify improper rules in a security group.

+## Prerequisites {#section_usp_g9k_soz .section}

+You have [created a security group](reseller.en-US/Security/Security groups/Create a security group.md#), and [added security group rules](reseller.en-US/Security/Security groups/Add security group rules.md#) in that security group.

 ## Context {#section_ypy_3sz_ggb .section}

 If security group rules do not restrict access to certain ports, it will cause serious security risks.
-You can review your current security group rules by referring to [Overview of risky security groups](reseller.en-US/Best Practices/Security/View an overview of risky security groups.md#), and modify any improperly set rules to ensure the security of your ECS instances.
+You can review your current security group rules and modify any improperly set rules to ensure the security of your ECS instances.

-## Prerequisites {#section_u5f_4sz_ggb .section}

-You have [created a security group](reseller.en-US/Security/Security groups/Create a security group.md#), and [added security group rules](reseller.en-US/Security/Security groups/Add security group rules.md#) in that security group.

 ## Procedure {#section_swc_rsz_ggb .section}